- About Us

 Depending on the procedure being done, most animals are taken off of food and water, the night before surgery.
 As a rule of thumb, food is taken away at 8 p.m. and water can be left out until midnight.
-Often the patient is brought in to the clinic between 8:30 a.m. and 9 a.m..
+Often the patient is brought in to the clinic at 9:00 a.m..
 Our staff can let you know what time to expect you animal will be ready to return home.

 Is the anesthetic safe?

 Any time a patient is put under anesthetic, there are risks.
 Head for the Hills Veterinary Health Services uses modern anesthesia techniques including gas anesthetics, and we have qualified staff monitoring the patient.
 Often monitoring tools such as a pulse oximeter are used to help us be aware of the patient's oxygen level and heart rate while under anesthetic.
 We examine your pet to assess his/her health status before administering anesthetics.
 We can provide pre-anestheic blood panels to assess the body's organ function and ability to metabolize the drugs.
+IV fluids are also beneficial for your pet while under general anesthesia.
 Once we have assessed the patient's health status, we create an anesthetic plan that best suits the individual's needs.

 Will my pet have stitches?